TheTexta/obsidian-main/Mathematics/Limits.md

 A limit is the value of a function as it approaches a certain point.
+For a limit to exist it has to be [[Real Limits|real]] and not [[Infinite Limits|infinite]].
+Which is checked through the comparison of the left/right hand of the limit.
+Limits require do not require [[Continuity]].

 ## Basic Definition
 $L = \lim_{x \to c} f(x)$